sakshisubedi/design_pattern/src/com/structural/facade/README.md

 ## Facade Vs Mediator Design Pattern
 Mediator design pattern may look very similar to facade design pattern in terms of abstraction.
 Mediator abstracts the functionality of the subsystems in this way it is similar to the facade pattern.
 In the implementation of mediator pattern, subsystem or peers components are aware of the mediator and that interact with it. **In the case of facade pattern, subsystems are not aware of the existence of facade.
 Only facade talks to the subsystems.**

+## Facade Vs Adapter Design Pattern
+- Facades and Adapters may wrap multiple classes, but a facade's intent is to provide a simplified interface to a subsystem, while an adapter's is to convert the interface to something different so that it matches what a client is expecting.
+- Adapter Pattern changes the interface of one or more classes into one interface that a client is expecting.
+Likewise, a Facade may provide a simplified interface to a single class with a very complex interface.
+- An adapter wraps an object to change its interface, a decorator wraps an object to add new behaviors and responsibilities, and a facade wraps a set of objects to simplify.

 ## Useful Links
 - [Different use cases](https://levelup.gitconnected.com/3-main-use-cases-of-the-facade-design-pattern-in-enterprise-applications-aa9b290adac6)